 Section 2.8 Non-Voting Affiliates.
 The Board of Directors may approve classes of non-voting Affiliates with rights, privileges, and obligations established by the Board.
 Affiliates may be individuals, businesses, or other organizations that support the mission of CPC.
 The Board shall have the authority to admit any individual or organization as an Affiliate, to recognize representatives of Affiliates, and to make determinations as to Affiliates’ rights, privileges, and obligations.
 At the discretion of the Board of Directors, Affiliates may be given endorsement, recognition and media coverage at fundraising activities, other events, or on any website operated by or on behalf of CPC.
 Affiliates have no voting rights; provided, however, Affiliates who are individuals shall be considered Members if they maintain membership pursuant to Section 6.

 Section 2.9 Resignations and Vacancies.
 Any Director may resign at any time by giving written notice to the Board Chair or Secretary of CPC.
-Such resignation shall take effect at the time specified therein; if not specified therein, it shall take effect upon receipt and the acceptance of any such resignation.
-Any vacancy occurring in the Board of Directors for any reason may be filled by the affirmative vote of a majority of the remaining Directors even if less than a quorum.
-A Director elected to fill a vacancy shall be elected for the unexpired term of his or her predecessor and until his or her successor is elected and qualified, or until his or her death, resignation, or removal.
-Any vacancies created by an Appointed Director will be replaced by the organization they represent.
-The Governance Committee shall make nominations to fill all vacancies on the Board of Directors.
+Such resignation shall take effect at the time specified therein; if not specified therein, it shall take effect upon receipt and the acceptance of any such resignation. ] Any Director may nominate new candidate(s) to fill vacant General Director position(s) by submitting name(s) to CPC’s Board Development and Governance Committee, and nominees shall be elected in accordance with the election procedure set forth above for General Directors.
+Any vacancy for At-Large Director position(s) shall remain vacant until the next Annual Meeting and shall be nominated and elected in accordance for the election procedure set forth above for At-Large Directors.
+Any vacancies created by an Appointed Director will be replaced at any time during the year by the organization they represent.
+A Director appointed or elected to fill a vacancy shall be appointed or elected for a two-year term that begins April 1 of the year in which they are appointed or elected and ends on March 31 of his/her second year in office.

 ARTICLE 3 – COMMITTEES